pierre-auguste/system-of-units/README.md

 > physics, and more...**

 ### Seven units to rediscover
-Ampere, Candela, Kelvin, Kilo, Meter, Mole, Second where "definitly" redefined in 2019 to use universal constants as references.
-Learn the link between these units and nature.
+Ampere, Candela, Kelvin, Kilo, Meter, Mole, Second were "definitely" redefined in 2019 to use universal constants as references.
+Discover the link between these units and nature.

 <p align="center">
   <img src="https://system-of-units.com/img/kibble.png" width="240px"><br>